Senior Fitness Classes: A Selection Guide for Beginners

 Balance and flexibility classes

-What to Look for in a Fitness Instructor
+What to look for in a fitness instructor

 Certification requirements

-- Common health conditions
+- Common health conditions and how to modify for them

 - Science-based program design